The frost-resistant drainage mortar is the perfect combination to our paving joint mortars. The duo with the 5 year system guarantee.

 Standard container: 25 kg bag

-ROMEX® - ADHENSION ELUTRIANTS is a trass cement, tempered with plastic, adhesion bridge used for the laying of natural and concrete stone slabs on bonded constructions.
+ROMEX® - ADHENSION ELUTRIANT is a trass cement, tempered with plastic, adhesion bridge used for the laying of natural and concrete stone slabs on bonded constructions.
 It is like a kind of glue for the ideal connection between bedding and stone.

 Colour: concrete grey